First Christmas Lights were in New Jersey

 This 1880 "stunt" is credited as the first "official" outdoor Christmas lights display, separate from decorating a Christmas tree.

 The first use of Christmas lights indoors, on a Christmas tree, is credited to Edward H. Johnson in 1882.
 Johnson was an Edison friend, and president of the company Thomas Edison had formed to light New York City.

-This electric light, rotating tree was a sensation in New York City and, thanks to numerous published reports, it made made news across the nation.
+Mr. Johnson's electric light, rotating tree was a sensation in New York City and, thanks to numerous published reports, it made news across the nation.

 However, it would be many years before electric lights would become a tradition across the United States.
 A string of Christmas lights, and the services of an electrician to install them, could only be afforded by the wealthy.